samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Grappling

 A creature can grapple another creature.
 Characters typically grapple by using an Unarmed Strike.
 Many monsters have special attacks that allow them to quickly grapple prey.
-However a grapple is initiated, it follows these rules. *See also* “[Unarmed Strike](#UnarmedStrike)” and “[Grappled](#GrappledCondition).”
+However a grapple is initiated, it follows these rules. *See also* "[Unarmed Strike](#UnarmedStrike)" and "[Grappled](#GrappledCondition)."

 ***Grappled Condition.*** Successfully grappling a creature gives it the Grappled condition.